Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Results

-We perform a null hypothesis t-test, including data and null hypothesis model uncertainties, with the $R_{\rm AA}$ double ratios in the $p_{\rm T}$ range of 2.5 to 4.5 GeV/$c$, and find a p-value of p = 0.15.
-The t-test with the $R_{\rm CP}$(0-20\%/40-80\%) double ratios in the $p_{\rm T}$ range of 2.0 to 4.5 GeV/$c$ yield p = 0.000013, corresponding to a null hypothesis rejection at 4.2 standard deviations.
-The $R_{\rm CP}$(0-20\%/20-40\%) double ratio yields a rejection at 3.3 standard deviations.
+We perform a null hypothesis t-test, including data and null hypothesis model uncertainties, and find the bottom-to-charm $R_{\rm AA}$ ratios are consistent with the null hypothesis in the $p_{\rm T}\in$~[2.5,4.5]\,GeV/$c$ range.
+The bottom-to-charm $R_{\rm CP}$(0--20\%/40--80\%) and $R_{\rm CP}$(0--20\%/20--40\%) ratios in the $p_{\rm T}\in$~[2.0,4.5]\,GeV/$c$ range reject the null hypothesis at 4.2 and 3.3 standard deviations, respectively.
 In all t-tests, bin-by-bin correlations of systematic uncertainties in data are included.
+The PHENIX experiment also measured the $R_{\rm AA}$ of bottom- and charm-decay electrons for different centrality bins in Au+Au collisions at $\sqrt{s_{\rm NN}} = 200\,\,\rm GeV$~\cite{PhysRevC.93.034904, PHENIX:BOTTOM}, and found that charm-decay electrons are more suppressed than bottom-decay electrons with a significance of at least one standard deviation for 0–40\% central collisions.
+Compared to PHENIX $R_{\rm AA}$ results, our $R_{\rm CP}$ measurements with a significance larger than 3 standard deviations have a much improved precision.

-We compare our data of charm- and bottom-decay nuclear modification factors to theoretical models describing the heavy-quark dynamics in the de-confined medium in Figs.~\ref{fig:Figure3} and \ref{fig:Figure4}.
+We compare our results of charm- and bottom-decay electron nuclear modification factors to theoretical models describing the heavy-quark dynamics in the de-confined medium in Figs.~\ref{fig:Figure3} and \ref{fig:Figure4}.
 The curves denoted ``PHSD" show the Parton-Hadron-String-Dynamics model~\cite{Cassing:2008sv,Cassing:2009vt} and the ``Duke" curves show a modified Langevin transport model~\cite{PhysRevC.92.024907}.
-Both models include mass-dependent energy loss mechanisms and the effects described in the null hypothesis calculation above.
-We find that both models can reproduce the bottom- and charm-decay electron $R_{\rm AA}$ and double ratios of $R_{\rm CP}$.
+Both models include heavy quark diffusion in the QGP medium, heavy quark hadronization through coalescence and fragmentation, and mass-dependent energy loss mechanisms.
+In our measured electron $p_{\rm T}$ region, the corresponding parent heavy flavor hadrons $\langle p_{\rm T}\rangle$ covers about 4 - 8 GeV/$c$, where the contribution from heavy quark collectivity to the measured $R_{\rm AA}/R_{\rm CP}$ is negligible~\cite{PhysRevC.99.034908}.
+Additionally, the modification in heavy flavor hadrochemistry in Au+Au collisions does not play a significant role to account for the observed $R_{\rm AA}/R_{\rm CP}$ suppression.
+This is because the coalescence contribution is expected to be small in the measured $p_{\rm T}$ region~\cite{PhysRevC.92.024907,Plumari2018}, and the contribution from heavy flavor strange mesons and heavy flavor baryons to the electrons is small~\cite{Si:2019esg}.
+We find that both models can reproduce the bottom- and charm-decay electron $R_{\rm AA}$ and ratios of $R_{\rm CP}$, suggesting the mass ordering of parton energy loss in the QGP medium.